Privacy Policy

 #Business RelationshipTypes of Personal Data we ProcessLegal Bases

 We process the personal data listed below, in the context of the Loan agreement to which the Corporate Obligor is a party in whichever capacity (borrower, guarantor or security provider).
-Such personal data may relate to the Directors and Officers, employees and legal representatives of the legal person, as well as other physical persons responsible for the interaction with the Company’s personnel.
+Such personal data may relate to the Ultimate Beneficial Owner(s), Directors and Officers, employees and legal representatives of the legal person, as well as other physical persons responsible for the interaction with the Company’s personnel.

 • Identity and contact details, such as: full name, address, email address, phone number, date of birth, ID, nationality, gender, marital status, employment history, details about dependants;